 Applications are invited for Oxford Centre for Islamic Studies Scholarships to undertake graduate degree at Oxford University.
-Scholarships are available for UK (ordinarily resident in the United Kingdom and from a Muslim community), Asian and African students.
-Scholarships will be awarded on the basis of academic merit.
+The studentships are available for UK (ordinarily resident in the United Kingdom and from a Muslim community), Asian and African students. financial aid positions will be awarded on the basis of academic merit.
 Scholarship covers 100% of University and college fees and a grant for living costs.
 Awards are made for the full duration of applicants fee liability for the agreed course.
 The application deadline is 8 or 22 January 2017, depending on course.

-Study Subject(s): Scholarships are awarded in all subjects available within the Oxford Centre for Islamic Studies (OCIS)
+Study Subject(s): The studentships are awarded in all subjects available within the Oxford Centre for Islamic Studies (OCIS)

-Course Level: Scholarships are available for pursuing graduate (full-time master’s or DPhil course) programme at Oxford University.
+Course Level: The studentships are available for pursuing graduate (full-time master’s or DPhil course) programme at Oxford University.

 Scholarship Provider: Oxford University, UK

 -Applicant should be applying to start a new full-time master’s or DPhil course at Oxford.

 -Applicant must be either ordinarily resident in the United Kingdom and from a Muslim community (with preference given to those from a financially disadvantaged household), or a national of, and ordinarily resident in, one of the eligible countries in Asia and Africa: